“I am the Taste of Water”

 In her teachings, she urged people to become more thoughtful by taking the time to silence our rushed lives.

-Sometimes, we need to slow down and quiet our minds to be able to appreciate the full value of our current situation.
+Slowing down and quieting our minds allows us to fully appreciate the present, uncovering the divine essence in our everyday experiences.
 Silence is golden.
 Author of The Ragged Edge of Silence: Finding Peace in a Noisy World, John Francis Ph.D. certainly believes so.

 After an oil spill near the Golden Gate Bridge of San Francisco in January of 1971, Francis took a vow of silence and avoided riding in motorized vehicles for the next 22 years.
 A strong-willed and opinionated man, Francis decided to see what he could learn from listening and walking wherever he went.
 In sharing his experience, Francis learned that contemplation is an effective means to enhance our spiritual awareness because it helps us to discover who we really are — and ultimately — to find peace.